 Whenever you need to communicate with a debt collector by mail, send the letter by certified mail, return receipt requested, and keep a copy of the letter for your files.

-Contact the NH Consumer Protection and Antitrust Bureau if you have a problem with a debt collection agency in New Hampshire:
+Contact the NH Consumer Protection Bureau if you have a problem with a debt collection agency in New Hampshire:

 33 Capitol Street

 Contact the Federal Trade Commission if you have a problem with an out-of-state debt collection agency:

 Washington, DC 20580

 1-877-FTC-HELP or 1-877-382-4357 (toll free)

 If you have a debt problem and would like the assistance of a credit counselor, contact the Consumer Credit Counseling Service of NH & VT (CCCS).
 CCCS is a nonprofit organization with offices in several cities across the state.
 Look in your local telephone book for the office nearest you, or call their toll-free number:

 Consumer Credit Counseling Service of NH and VT